-• Injury Prevention: Stay out of flood waters.
-Even the strongest swimmers can drown in flood waters.
+- Injury Prevention: Stay out of floodwaters.
+Even the strongest swimmers can drown in floodwaters.
+Keep children and pets away from fast moving water.
 Do not drive through standing water.
 Never make contact with power lines or objects that are in contact with power lines.
-Wear proper protection when cleaning up debris.

-• Water: Check for local boil-water advisories.
-Do not use contaminated water to wash dishes, brush teeth, prepare food, make ice or make baby formula.

-• Well water: If your well has been affected by flood waters, it is recommended that you boil your water for at least one minute at a rolling boil, or obtain water from a safe source.
-Before resuming normal use of the well, have the water tested for possible bacteria.

-• Foods: Do not eat foods that have come in contact with flood waters.
-Throw away food that cannot be kept cold or properly heated due to lack of power.

-• Carbon monoxide poisoning: Don't use a generator, pressure washer, charcoal grill, camp stove, or other gasoline or charcoal-burning device inside your home, basement, garage, or near a window, door, or vent.
+Wear proper protection when cleaning up debris. - Water: Check for local boil-water advisories.
+Do not use contaminated water to wash dishes, brush teeth, prepare food, make ice or make baby formula. - Well water: If your well has been affected by floodwaters, it is recommended that you boil your water for at least one minute at a rolling boil, or obtain water from a safe source.
+Before resuming normal use of the well, have the water tested for possible bacteria. - Foods: Do not eat foods that have been exposed to flood waters.
+Throw away food that cannot be kept cold or properly heated due to lack of power. - Carbon monoxide poisoning: Do not use a generator, pressure washer, charcoal grill, camp stove, or other gasoline or charcoal-burning device inside your home, basement, garage, or near a window, door, or vent.
 Carbon monoxide is a colorless, odorless gas.
-If carbon monoxide poisoning is suspected, seek fresh air and consult with a health care professional right away.

-• Home safety: If there is standing water in your home, never turn power on or off yourself - contact an electrician.

-• First aid: Immediately clean all wounds with soap and clean water.
+If carbon monoxide poisoning is suspected, seek fresh air and consult with a health care professional right away. - Home safety: If there is standing water in your home, never turn power on or off yourself contact an electrician. - First aid: Immediately clean all wounds with soap and clean water.
 If your skin or eyes come in contact with hazardous materials wash thoroughly with decontaminated water.
 Avoid getting cut because cuts can lead to tetanus.
 If possible, make sure your tetanus vaccination is up to date.